Paris Is Burning (1990): The Document and the Argument About It

 The People

 The film's documentary subjects are its greatest gift.
 Pepper LaBeija, the legendary mother of the House of LaBeija.
 Dorian Corey, older, reflective, applying make-up in his apartment while talking with the quiet authority of someone who has seen everything.
 Octavia St. Laurent, practising her runway walk, speaking about wanting to be a model, to be seen as a real woman.
-Willie Ninja, originator of vogueing, teaching classes in New York, Tokyo, Paris.
+Willi Ninja, originator of vogueing, teaching classes that would soon take him from New York to Tokyo to Paris.

 The Vogueing

-Madonna watched early cuts of Paris Is Burning before releasing "Vogue" in 1990.
-The song — and the global visual culture it generated — directly appropriated the vogueing tradition that the film documents.
-The credit flows in one direction: from the Black and Latino ballroom community to the mainstream, as it almost always does.
+Madonna saw early footage from the ball scene before releasing "Vogue" in 1990.
+The song — and the global visual culture it generated — directly drew on the vogueing tradition the film documents.
+The credit and the money flowed in one direction, from the Black and Latino ballroom community to the mainstream, as they almost always do.
+Willi Ninja taught Madonna's dancers.
+Willi Ninja was not on the cheque.

-The film predates the mainstream appropriation and documents the culture in its own terms, before the borrowing occurred.
+The film predates the mainstream appropriation and documents the culture in its own terms.
 That is a significant part of its value.
-It is a record of something before the world decided to take it.
+It is also, as the next section gets into, part of the film's complication.

 The AIDS Shadow